JustinValentine/Nand2tetris/README.md

 ## Project 1: Boolean Logic
 * A set of basic chips described in HDL
-* Each chip has a respective test script, output file, and comparison file
-* Chips built from Nand gates
+* All Chips built from Nand gates
 * Hardware simulator can be found at: https://www.nand2tetris.org/software